alan-turing-institute/ancient-greek-semantic-space/README.md

   f.
 "Do you want to follow the second evaluation approach?".
 Enter yes or no, depending on whether you want to run the second evaluation approach or not.
   g.
 "Do you want to follow the third evaluation approach?".
 Enter yes or no, depending on whether you want to run the third evaluation approach or not.

 * evaluation_analysis.Rmd.
-This script was developed by Barbara McGillivray in April 2019.
+This R markdown script was developed by Barbara McGillivray in April 2019 and runs on RStudio.
+It analyses the results of the third evaluation approach (see below) on all combinations of parameters for the semantic spaces, to see if there is any association between precision/recall metrics and polysemy/frequency of lemmas.

+Use:

+1. Change definition of directories (variables "path" and "path_wl") in lines 29-30.
+2. Knit file.